sanskrit/raw_etexts_english/blogs/manasataramgini/2014-03-28_the-alien-seeks-to-belong.md

 +++
-title = "The alien seeks toxa0belong"
+title = "The alien seeks to belong"

 +++
 barbarin was born in an indigent brAhmaNa household.
 They lived just